George Wishart (moderator): Life

 He studied divinity at the University of Edinburgh, graduating with an MA in 1719, while his father was Principal of the University.
 He was licensed by the Edinburgh Presbytery of the Church of Scotland in 1726 and was ordained at St Cuthbert's Church, Edinburgh in parallel to Rev Neil McVicar who ran the collegiate function of the church.
 Wishart took over at his father's church at the Tron in 1730.
-He became Principal Clerk to the General assembly in 1746 and was elected Moderator in 1748.
-His service at the Tron Kirk was continuous from 1730 until death - an outstanding 55 years, the longest-serving minister in that church.
+He became Principal Clerk to the General Assembly in 1746 and was elected Moderator in 1748.
+His service at the Tron Kirk was continuous from 1730 until death – 55 years; the longest-serving minister in that church.

 In 1759 Edinburgh University awarded him an honorary Doctor of Divinity (DD).
 He was appointed Dean of the Chapel Royal in 1765.

 He died at his home on Shoemakers Close on the Royal Mile on 12 June 1785.
 He is buried in Greyfriars Kirkyard in Edinburgh.
 He was succeeded in his post of minister of the Tron by Rev Andrew Hunter of Barjarg.